-The Atlantic OCS Region is made up of an area of 269.13 million acres, which cover the Atlantic offshore area from Canada to the offshore territorial waters of the Bahamas and Cuba.
-The area begins 3 miles off the coastal states, where water depths range from approximately 80 feet to more than 10,000 feet.
-The Atlantic OCS area is divided into four planning areas - the North Atlantic, the Mid-Atlantic (which includes North Carolina), the South Atlantic and the Straits of Florida.
+The Atlantic OCS Region is made up of an area of 269.13 million acres which cover the Atlantic offshore area from Canada to the offshore territorial waters of the Bahamas and Cuba.
+The area begins three miles off the coastal states where water depths range from approximately 80 feet to more than 10,000 feet.
+The Atlantic OCS area is divided into four planning areas - the North Atlantic, the Mid-Atlantic, the South Atlantic (which includes South Carolina) and the Straits of Florida.

-In 2006, the Minerals Management Service (MMS) conducted a regional assessment of the entire US Outer Continental Shelf, including the Atlantic OCS Region.
-According to MMS, the assessment represents the results of a thorough investigation of the petroleum geology of each area within the OCS (based on available data) to estimate hydrocarbon potential.
+In 2006, the Minerals Management Service (MMS) conducted a regional assessment of the entire US OCS - including the Atlantic OCS Region.
+According to MMS, the assessment represents the results of a thorough investigation of the petroleum geology of each area within the OCS, based on available data, to estimate hydrocarbon potential.

 The 2006 assessment provides estimates of the undiscovered, technically recoverable (UTRR) oil and natural gas resources located outside of known oil and gas fields on the OCS.
 The assessment considered recent geophysical, geological, technological and economic information and utilized a probabilistic play-based approach to estimate the UTRR of oil and gas for individual plays.
-The UTRR estimates are presented as a range of estimates and include the mean estimate and the 95th and 5th percentile level - considered reasonable minimum and maximum values for the estimated level of UTRR resources.
+The UTRR estimates are presented as a range of estimates and include the mean estimate and the 95th and 5th percentile level - which are considered reasonable minimum and maximum values for the estimated level of UTRR resources.

-Estimates of UTRR for the entire OCS range from 66.6 billion barrels of oil at the 95th percentile to 115.1 billion barrels of oil at the 5th percentile with a mean of 85.9 billion barrels of oil.
-Similarly, gas estimates range from

-326.4 trillion to 565.9 trillion cubic feet of gas (tcf) with a mean of 419.9 tcf.
+Estimates of UTRR for the entire OCS range from 66.6 billion barrels of oil at the 95th percentile to 115.1 billion barrels of oil at the fifth percentile with a mean of 85.9 billion barrels of oil.
+Similarly, natural gas estimates range from 326.4 to 565.9 trillion cubic feet of gas (tcf), with a mean of 419.9 tcf.

-The estimates of the UTRR for the Atlantic OCS range from 7.57 billion barrels of oil at the 5th percentile to 1.12 billion barrels of oil with a mean estimate of 3.82 billion barrels of oil, and from 66.46 to 14.30 trillion cubic feet of natural gas with a mean of 36.99 tcf.
+The estimates of the UTRR for the Atlantic OCS range from 7.57 billion barrels of oil at the fifth percentile to 1.12 billion barrels of oil with a mean estimate of 3.82 billion barrels of oil and from 66.46 to 14.30 trillion cubic feet of natural gas with a mean of 36.99 tcf.

-Based on the current MMS maps and the analysis of the OCS Assessment, the NC adjacent waters - which make up approximately 23 percent of the total Atlantic Resource base - are projected to contain as much as 1.74 billion barrels of oil and 15.29 trillion cubic feet of natural gas.
+Based on the current MMS maps and the analysis of the OCS Assessment, the South Carolina adjacent waters - which make up approximately ten percent of the total Atlantic Resource base - are projected to contain as much as 750 million barrels of oil and 6.65 trillion cubic feet of natural gas.

-Although MMS notes that "it is important to recognize that estimates of undiscovered oil and natural gas resources are just that: estimates," the 2006 Resource Assessment represents the government scientists' best estimate of what quantities of oil and natural gas remain undiscovered given the current state of geologic knowledge and reasonably foreseeable technology.
+Although MMS has noted that "it is important to recognize that estimates of undiscovered oil and natural gas resources are just that: estimates," the 2006 Resource Assessment represents the government scientists' best estimate of what quantities of oil and natural gas remain undiscovered given the current state of geologic knowledge and reasonably foreseeable technology.

-Support for Mid-Atlantic Lease Sales in the Five-Year Plan Development Process
+Support for a South Atlantic Lease Sale in the Five-Year Plan Development Process

-The process for the development of a five-year plan includes the sequential publication of four different documents (a Call for Information, a Draft Proposed Plan, a Proposed Final Plan and a Proposed Environmental Impact Statement), each of which triggers a period for public comment.
-Once public comments have been accepted on the Proposed Final Plan, the plan will be implemented upon Secretarial approval and submission of the plan to the president and Congress.
+The process for the development of a Five-Year Plan includes the sequential publication of four different documents - a Call for Information, a Draft Proposed Plan, a Proposed Final Plan, and a Proposed Environmental Impact Statement - with each triggering a period for public comment.
+Once public comments have been accepted on the Proposed Final Plan, the Plan will be implemented upon Secretarial approval and submission to the President and Congress.